richintheflow/Vim4Writing/README.md

 Vim4Writing is the ideal Vim configuration for writing novels and prose.

-'F3' no spell configuration
+'F3' no spell configuration,
-'F4' French dictionary activated
+'F4' French dictionary activated,
-'F5' English dictionary activated
+'F5' English dictionary activated,
-'F6' Spanish dictionary activated
+'F6' Spanish dictionary activate.

-'F7' French Thesaurus activated
+'F7' French Thesaurus activated,
-'F8' English Thesaurus activated
+'F8' English Thesaurus activated,
-'F9' Spanish Thesaurus activated
+'F9' Spanish Thesaurus activated.

 Please note that once a thesaurus is activated, it cannot be switched to another during the session.
 It must be set at launch.